timxiao1203/Ratchet-Swap-/README.md

 # Ratchet Swap

 A ratchet swap is an interest rate swap with two legs.
 One leg is a standard floating leg and the other leg is a ratchet leg.
 The ratchet leg pays a ratchet floating rate.
-Other swap types include accumulator swap (see https://finpricing.com/lib/FxAccumulator.html)

 The ratchet floating rate coupon is based on an index, e.g., 6-month EURIBOR.
 The rate is further subject to a minimum decrease of 0 bps and a maximum increase of a threshold, such as, 15 bps.
 These rates are reset two business days prior to the first day of each coupon period.